From Las Vegas to Bryce Canyon National Park: 4 Best Ways to Get There

 3. From Las Vegas to Bryce Canyon National Park by Bus

 The best option to get from Las Vegas to Bryce Canyon National Park by bus is to use the National Park Express bus.
-This private company operates bus service connecting many national parks and tourist destinations in Arizona, Utah, Nevada, and California.
+This private company operates shuttle bus service connecting many national parks and tourist destinations in Arizona, Utah, Nevada, and California.
 The buses have free Wi-Fi and charging outlets at every seat.
+National Park Express bus offers a full-day, semi-guided trip to both Bryce Canyon and Zion Canyon with pickup from your Las Vegas hotel.

-You can take the Greyhound bus from Las Vegas to Bryce Canyon.
-You would buy a ticket from Vegas to either Cedar City or Parowan, Utah, the closest stops to the park.
+You can also take the Greyhound bus (most of the way) from Las Vegas to Bryce Canyon.
+You would buy a ticket from Vegas to either Cedar City, Utah or Parowan, Utah, the closest stops to the park.
 Parowan is closer to the park entrance, but it's a small town with few services.
 Cedar City is farther from the park, but it's easier to secure transportation here.
 Either city will still leave you about 90 minutes from the park entrance, so you'll need to make arrangements for a taxi or call a Lyft or Uber.
-Lyft and Uber can be expensive.
+As this is an isolated area with few riders, Lyft and Uber can be expensive.
+Once at the park, you don't need a car and can use the free shuttle service to get around.

 4. From Las Vegas to Bryce Canyon National Park by Helicopter